 No. SGO does not accept nominations from members on behalf of others.
 If you know someone whom you feel should serve, please encourage them to submit an application for self-nomination.
 The Nominating Committee feels that all applicants should self-nominate and be evaluated on their own merits.

-SGO’s Nominating Committee will accept self-nominations through Nov.
-15, 2016.
-The committee then reviews all applications and chooses a slate of no more than three names for President Elect II, no more than nine individuals for the three open Board Member positions, no more than three names for Candidate Member Representative, and no more than three names for Fellow-in-Training Member Representative.
+SGO’s Nominating Committee will accept self-nominations through Oct.
+7. The committee then reviews all applications and chooses a slate of no more than three names for President Elect II, nor more than three names for Secretary-Treasurer Elect no more than nine individuals for the three open Board Member positions, no more three names for Fellow-in-Training Member Representative.
 The slate is then presented to the SGO Board of Directors for approval.

 Once the slate is approved, the candidates’ names and biographies are then presented to the membership-at-large for voting.
 Each eligible voting member will be notified by email or mail to cast their vote, choosing from the candidates presented on the slate.
-The election will occur in January and February 2017.
+The election will occur in December 2019 and January 2020.
 The candidate(s) with the most votes will be elected.

-- Full, Senior and grandfathered Associate Members (those who joined before 2010) in good standing are eligible to vote only for the President Elect II and Board Member positions.
+- Full Members in good standing are eligible to vote only for the President Elect II, Secretary-Treasurer Elect and Board Member positions.